slightlyskepticalpotat/bookmark-archiver/README.md

 # bookmarkarchiver
 Python script that archives all of your bookmarks on the Internet Archive.
 Supports all major browsers.
+Contributions welcome!

 bookmarkarchiver uses the official Save Page Now [API](https://docs.google.com/document/d/1Nsv52MvSjbLb2PCpHlat0gkzw0EvtSgpKHu4mk0MnrA).
 Anonymous users are limited to 4,000 requests per day, which should be enough to save around 200 websites.
 If you create a free account to the [Internet Archive](https://archive.org/) and log in with Chrome, Chromium, or Firefox, your single-day request limit increases to 100,000 and you should be able to save approximately 5000 websites.
 Due to API limitations, each bookmark should take around 10 seconds to archive.